sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 | Inside Oblivion | Fire spells are 25% stronger

 ### Spellcrafting
-There are npcs in each Mage's Guildhall who will craft spells and enchant items for you, it is no longer locked behind access to the Arcane University.
+There are many new spellcrafting and enchanting altars all over Cyrodiil, it is no longer locked behind access to the Arcane University.
+First, each Mages Guild hall now has an enchanting altar.
+Second, magic shops like Mystic Emporium, Rindir's Staffs, and Warlock's Luck now have them added.
+Third, a few private dwellings of mage characters have them added (Henantier, Fathis Aren, etc.)  Last, many have been added to necromancer and sorcerer dungeons.

 A new rare item called Welkynd Essence is handplaced in a few Ayleid ruins - using it allows creation of one custom spell for free.

 ### Enchanting & Soulgems